Have a general question about COVID-19?

 What does it mean to be a close contact of someone with COVID-19?

-Close contact is defined as being within 6 feet of someone who tested positive for COVID-19 for at least several minutes.
-The virus is spread primarily from person to person through respiratory droplets from when an infected person coughs or sneezes.
+Close contact is defined as being within 6 feet of someone who tested positive for COVID-19 for at least several minutes (usually about 10 minutes).
+The virus is spread primarily from person to person through respiratory droplets when an infected person coughs, sneezes or talks.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth or nose.
 That is why it is so important to wash your hands often and clean frequently touched surfaces at least daily.

 I am a close contact to someone who tested positive for COVID-19.
 What should I do?

-A person who is sick with COVID-19 is most likely to spread the COVID-19 virus to others when they have symptoms.
+A person who is sick with COVID-19 is most likely to spread the COVID-19 virus to others just before they have symptoms and at the beginning of their symptoms.
 That is why anyone who is sick should avoid contact with others and stay home unless leaving to get medical care.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth or nose.
 That is why it is so important to wash your hands often.
 If you are a close contact to a person with COVID-19, it is recommended that you self-quarantine and stay away from other people as much as possible for 14 days from the last date of exposure to the person.

 I was in the same room/building as someone who tested positive COVID-19, but not in close contact with him/her.
 What should I do?